Ajaytekam/CheckDNS/README.md

 # CheckDNS

-Check DNS reconrds of a Domain/Subdomain.
+Check DNS records of a Domain/Subdomain.

 **Usage :**